gornostal/Zend-Migration/README.markdown

 ## Overview

-Using this coee you can make your application do automatic upgrades of database schema.
+Using this code you can make your application do automatic upgrades of database schema.

 ## Install